Note on commercial and non-commercial use.

 I like the idea behind this story because it shows why all religion would be extremely insulting to any sane god if such a being existed.

 Grace, versión en Español - A wonderful friend has translated Grace into Spanish.
-Unfortunately, as an atheist living in a predominantly Christian country, she declines to be directly credited for her work because of threats from "good Christians".
-If you want Spanish translations of your work, she is available for hire.
-You can contact her through me -- post a message on my Dreamwidth blog or my LiveJournal blog.
+Unfortunately, as an atheist living in a predominantly Christian country, she declines to be directly credited for her work because of prejudice from "good Christians".
+I've lost contact with her recently, but if you want someone to translate to Spanish, let me know I might still be able to find her.